cnlohr/fx3fun/README.md

 Woah this isochronous thing was kicking my butt.
 12:54 AM, Dec 31, 2017.
 Iso in linux looks weird, but seems to be working.
 I'm worried it may be dropping packets.

+Back and forth to Windows once more and everything works in both.

+Dec 31, 1:09 AM.
+Remerging back into master.